sap-linuxlab/community.sap_install/roles/sap_ha_pacemaker_cluster/README.md

 - _Type:_ `str`

 The API key which is required to allow the control of instances (for example for fencing operations).<br>
-Mandatory for the cluster setup on IBM Cloud V or IBM Cloud Power VS instances.<br>
+Mandatory for the cluster setup on IBM Cloud Virtual Server instances or IBM Power Virtual Server on IBM Cloud.<br>

 ### sap_ha_pacemaker_cluster_ibmcloud_region

 - _Type:_ `str`

 The IBM Cloud VS region name in which the instances are running.<br>
-Mandatory for the cluster setup on IBM Cloud VS or IBM Cloud Power VS instances.<br>
+Mandatory for the cluster setup on IBM Cloud Virtual Server instances or IBM Power Virtual Server on IBM Cloud.<br>

 ### sap_ha_pacemaker_cluster_msazure_resource_group